Table of Contents

 • Lists can use definitions that are shared across multiple containers, improving the ability to use them for cross-folder data consistency. (docs)

-View the full LabKey Server 22.11 release notes.
+View the LabKey Server 22.11 release notes.

 Version 22.7, released July 2022